aaronamano/aaronamano/README.md

 - Watch anime 📺
   - my favorites are hxh, sakamoto days, haikyuu, kuroko no basketball, mashle, and demon slayer
 - Listening to music 🎧
-  - my taste consists of rave, dj, rnb, and synthwave/cyberpunk
+  - my taste consists of rave/dj, rnb, and synthwave/cyberpunk
 - Watch NBA 🏀 and sometimes umich football 🔵〽️🏈
 - Binge on Netflix and Youtube
-- Go to the gym

 ### 📫 How to reach me
 - Discord, Instagram, Twitter/X: @aaronamano